Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 🏛 The building as we see it now was built by the Omanis in 1600.
 The site had originally belonged to the Portuguese, and is the old Stone Town’s oldest building.

 These days it’s home to festivals, souvenir shops, and a cultural centre.
 It’s also located on the main seafront.
+I had a lot of fun at this one.

 The amphitheatre is open-air, and you can see live music and dancing in the evenings.
 There is a restaurant as well and a tourist info centre.